starknet-edu/starknet-cairo-101/README.md

 ### 4. Counting your points and checking your progress

 Your points will be credited to your wallet, though this may take some time.
 If you want to monitor your points count in real-time, you can also check your balance in a block explorer!
-​
-- Go to the  ERC20 counter on [Voyager](WIP) or [Starkscan](WIP) in the "read contract" tab.
+- Go to the  ERC20 counter on [Voyager](https://goerli.voyager.online/contract/0x044f65adbdb59bf1db71e8b69efb7c9d0b810db94c1730a05fa5751b02d396de) or [Starkscan](https://testnet.starkscan.co/contract/0x044f65adbdb59bf1db71e8b69efb7c9d0b810db94c1730a05fa5751b02d396de) in the "read contract" tab.
 - Enter your address in the `balanceOf` function.​

 Enjoy the workshop!
-If you have any questions, feel free to contact us on [Discord](https://discord.gg/8Z3q3Z5).
+If you have any questions, feel free to contact us on [Discord](https://starknet.io/discord).
 We are happy to help!

 ---